Abdulelah01/EUREKA/AudienceProfile/AudienceProfile.md

 * Nebraska Native
 * Masters of Science in Ecology from University of Nebraska - Lincoln
-* Has worked in Alaska with the National Wildlife Refuge system and in Minnesota as a canoe guide
+* Has worked in Alaska with the National Wildlife Refuge System and in Minnesota as a Canoe Guide
 * Started with Xerces Society in 2017
 * Collaborates with NRCS (Natural Resource Conservation Services)
 * Consults with farmers on habitat restoration